J3-PT-Java-Bootcamp/Team5-CRM/README.md

 <p align="right">(<a href="#top" >back to top</a>)</p>

 <h2 style="font-family : Courier New; font-size : 25px;" id="modelo1">Use Case Diagram</h2>

+The use case show how a user could do it different opperations in the CRM, just with a few command lines.

+### Available Operations :

+- Add New Lead.
+- Show Leads.

+      - Lookup Leads by ID.
+- Convert Lead to Opportunity.

+      - Create contact from Lead.
+      - Set Products and Quantity.
+      - Create Account from Lead.
+      - Delete Lead.
+- Show Opportunities.

+      - Lookup Opportunity by ID.
+- Setting the Opportunity status.

 ![use case diagram](docs/CRM-UseCaseDiagram.png)